gnosisguild/zodiac-module-reality/docs/setup_guide.md

 This guide shows how to setup the Reality Module with a Gnosis Safe on the Rinkeby testnetwork.
 It will use [Reality.eth](https://realit.io/) and can be used with [Snapshot](https://snapshot.org/).

 The Reality Module belongs to the [Zodiac](https://github.com/gnosis/zodiac) collection of tools.
 If you have any questions about Zodiac, join the [Gnosis Guild Discord](https://discord.gg/wwmBWTgyEq).
 Follow [@GnosisGuild](https://twitter.com/gnosisguild) on Twitter for updates.
-For more information on the Reality Module (formerly SafeSnap) please refer to the [Gnosis blog post](https://blog.gnosis.pm/ea67eb95c34f).
+For more information on the Reality Module (formerly SafeSnap) please refer to the original [Gnosis blog post](https://blog.gnosis.pm/ea67eb95c34f).

 ## Prerequisites